MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

 2. As one of the main impacts of floods is on people and their livelyhoods, we tried to find population-related data and information from various sources (reports, news, infographics, governmental and non-governmental plans), as we couldn't find datasets regarding the matter.
+Still, we couldn't find enough information to include in our analysis.

 ### Findings